 - The IP address of the MBG server can be changed, and the clients will not need to be reconfigured. - DNS can provide a certain level of resiliency in case an MBG server experiences any kind of service outage.
 Simply configure the FQDN to resolve to multiple MBG servers.
-Please note that MBG cannot control how a SIP device behaves when it receives multiple IP addresses in a DNS response.
+Note that MBG cannot control how a SIP device or a WebRTC browser behaves when it receives multiple IP addresses in a DNS response.
+There is no automatic redirection of SIP devices or a WebRTC browser by MBG since multiple IP addresses are provided through a separate DNS service.
+It is possible that a SIP device or a WebRTC browser that moved to a secondary MBG may not automatically return to the primary MBG without some user or device intervention.
+Service will continue to be provided via whichever MBG the device is registered to.

-NOTE: A remote SIP message will be recognized as being addressed to MBG if the IP in the URI is one that MBG owns, or the FQDN in the URI either resolves to an IP that MBG owns, or is one of the configured "Allowed URIs" in the "SIP options" section of the Configuration tab.
+A remote SIP message will be recognized as being addressed to MBG if the IP in the URI is one that MBG owns, or the FQDN in the URI either resolves to an IP that MBG owns, or is one of the configured "Allowed URIs" in the "SIP options" section of the Configuration tab.

-WARNING: A SIP server requires functional DNS even if all devices are configured to use IP addresses instead of FQDNs.
+A SIP server requires functional DNS even if all devices are configured to use IP addresses instead of FQDNs.
 MBG is no exception.
 Failure to provide MBG with a working DNS resolver or preventing MBG from reaching the Internet DNS root servers can cause delays or failures in call setup.

-Firewall Configuration for Remote SIP Devices
+4.5 Firewall Configuration for Remote SIP Devices